Skip to main content

 Academic Employment Opportunities

 Financial support may be awarded through academic appointment of assistantships.
-These awards, generally administered by discipline and department, may grant a stipend and tuition payment for providing assistance in teaching and/or research support.
+These appointments, generally administered by discipline and department, may include a stipend and tuition payment for providing assistance in teaching and/or research support.

 How does a student sign up for direct deposit?